 Acceleration

-Geared hub motors offer faster acceleration than direct drive.
-This is possible thanks to the additional torque that the gears create.
+Geared hub motors offer faster acceleration than direct drive motors thanks to the additional torque that the gears create.
 Direct drive motors accelerate much slower because they have less torque.

-FThis faster acceleration makes a geared motor electric bicycle a better choice for those who ride in stop-and-go traffic in the city.
+This faster acceleration makes a geared motor electric bicycle a better choice for riding in stop-and-go traffic in the city.
 After stopping at a stop light, you can quickly accelerate up to speed when the light turns green.
 This can help you keep up with traffic.
-You may also get to your destination faster.

 With a gearless motor, you’ll be much slower off the line.
 It takes more time to reach your cruising speed because the motor lacks torque.